 Showgirl Eve, stranded in Paris without a sou, befriends taxi driver Tibor Czerny, then gives him the slip to crash a party.
 There she meets Helene Flammarion and her gigolo Picot, who's attracted to Eve.
 Helene's scheming husband Georges enlists Eve's aid in taking Picot away from his wife.
-It works well... at first.
+It works well - at first.
 Meanwhile, lovestruck Tibor searches for Eve.
-But then he learns she's calling herself Baroness Czerny!
-Written by
+But then he learns she's calling herself Baroness Czerny.Written by

 Rod Crawford <firstname.lastname@example.org>

 Played on piano at Stephanie's party See more »

 41 of 45 people found this review helpful.

 Was this review helpful to you?